privateerproj/privateer/README.md

 ### TODO:

 - The new quickstart guide will depend heavily on the upcoming development efforts being taken as part of the fork from Probr to Privateer.
-- The current `-h` isn't very useful.
-- The hugo site has not yet been touched from the old site